 The Herman Miller chasm offers a unique feeling when seated in the chair with an almost floating hammock sensation.
 When upright tasking, it offers medium-lower support.
 Without a lower lumbar support system, it still spreads nicely throughout the lower back, the chasm is one of the few chairs in our list that offers its best lower support within recline mode.

 Actually, we find ourselves going from fifty to a hundred percent that supports moves from medium to medium-strong.
 With its tall back design, it offers really good support for those who want to work in a reclined position.

 6. Herman Miller Aeron Task Chair

-My personal favorite way to sit in the human scale freedom chair with headrest is at about 50% recline.
+My personal favorite way to sit in the human-scale freedom chair with a headrest is at about 50% recline.
 We’ve actually found throughout the full recline the support is medium to medium-strong.
 Now, the only thing to consider is for those users that will be using this at about 75 to 100% recline.

-You may need to adjust where the lumbar support sits on your back because it will move up slightly, as you move back in that fully reclined position.
+You may need to adjust where the lumbar support sits on your back because it will move up slightly, as you move back into that fully reclined position.

-The chairs recline offers the medium support consistently through about 50% and then begins to diminish beyond that point.
+The chair’s recline offers medium support consistently through about 50% and then begins to diminish beyond that point.
 At full recline, you’ll notice that it’s either light or potentially up to medium depending on how the user has the chair configured.